matrefeytontias/nKaruga-deprecated-Nspire-version-/README.md

 Define DEBUG_NKARUGA in main.cpp to enable the necessary delay for the game to be played in an Nspire emulator (else it's waaaaaay too fast).
 Undefine it before sending to an actual TI-Nspire.

-**Building using alternative graphics**

-At the moment, you don't need gfx/d_gfx.h as all 3D sprites aren't done yet, so the game will always run with the cel-shaded spriteset.

 Running on a TI-Nspire
 ======================